 - Drug and alcohol misuse

 Too often, people get into a routine, and each day consists of the same activities.
-It can become robotic, and because they are still functioning, they do not think they have depression of any kind.
+It can become robotic, and they do not think they have depression because they are still functioning.

 Treatment for Persistent Depressive Disorder

-If someone can recognize and accept that they have depressive symptoms, they are more likely to seek a diagnosis and learn about treatment options.
+People who recognize and accept their depressive symptoms are more likely to seek a diagnosis and learn about treatment options.
 A combination of therapies is often the best way to help someone with high-functioning depression.

-Getting treatment starts with finding a licensed professional mental health professional who can evaluate your symptoms and gather data using diagnostic tools.
+Treatment starts with finding a licensed mental health professional who can evaluate your symptoms and gather data using diagnostic tools.
 Once the evaluation is complete, they will establish a diagnosis and create a treatment plan.

 Your treatment plan may include behavioral therapies, medication, holistic or alternative, family therapy, support groups, education, etc. Professionals realize there is no one-size-fits-all treatment plan, and based on your unique needs, you will get recommendations.
 Below are the common elements of a treatment plan.